Skip to Content

 The Andersen Weight Distribution Hitch eliminates the need for heavy bars and greasing of the mechanism due to the grease-free ball and silent friction cone.
 (Photo source: Andersen Hitches)

-So, when the trailer couples to the ball, friction in the ball housing helps to reduce trailer sway by resisting turning.
+When the trailer couples to the ball, friction inside the ball housing reduces trailer sway by resisting the turning motion.
 But there’s more that’s appealing about the Andersen WDH, as they’ve raised the bar with this one.

 For a review of the Andersen Weight Distribution Hitch based on real-life use, check out this video: